diffplug/spotless/plugin-gradle/README.md

 Configuration for Groovy is similar to [Java](#java).
 Most java steps, like `licenseHeader` and `importOrder`, support Groovy as well as Java.

 The groovy formatter's default behavior is to format all `.groovy` and `.java` files found in the Groovy source directories.
-If you would like to exclude the `.java` files, set the parameter `excludeJava` to `true`, or you can set the `target` parameter as described in the [Custom rules](#custom) section.
+If you would like to exclude the `.java` files, set the parameter `excludeJava`, or you can set the `target` parameter as described in the [Custom rules](#custom) section.

 ```gradle
 apply plugin: 'groovy'